yokoffing/ChatGPT-Prompts/README.md

 >Write an **introduction** with a thesis statement for the essay you've written.
 It needs to be at least `140` words.

->Now let's focus on an [abstract](https://writing.wisc.edu/handbook/assignments/writing-an-abstract-for-your-research-paper/), like one you would see in a peer-review journal.
-Remember: an abstract is different than an introduction.
-An abstract is a short summary of a paper.
-An abstract serves multiple purposes: 1) an abstract lets readers get the gist/essence of your paper quickly; 2) an abstract prepares readers to follow the detailed information, analyses, and arguments in your paper; and 3) an abstract helps readers remember key points from your paper.
+> * Write an [abstract](https://writing.wisc.edu/handbook/assignments/writing-an-abstract-for-your-research-paper/) that prepares readers to follow the detailed information, analyses, and arguments of the paper and helps readers remember key points.
 Please write an abstract that is `one` paragraph and is at least `170` words in length.
 Include a list of at least `4` keywords at the end.

 ## Formal, Public Letters